stat6863-s18/course-reflections-wiki/week-09-reflections/akanayev-stat6863.md

 [* DDL and DML SQL Queries Weekly SAS Recipe]
 * Question (akanayev-stat6863): What kind of operation does DDL include?
 * Question (akanayev-stat6863): What kind of operation does DML include?
-* Question (akanayev-stat6863): What are main queries that available in RDMS?
+* Question (akanayev-stat6863): What are main queries that available in RDMSes?

 ***